Regulations in Ireland

 set by SEI, including the signing up to a Code of Conduct.

-a property goes on the letting market: A
+a property goes on the letting market: A person offering

-person offering a property for sale or
+a property for sale or rent on

-prominent location in each specific advertisement.
+location in each specific advertisement.

 Sustainable Energy Authority of Ireland